 Each strain has different tendencies when it comes to overall growth speed and estimated height.
 Some strains grow tall and stretchy, while other strains grow short and bushy.
 Additionally, different individual plants of the same strain may grow differently from each other, especially if they come from seeds as opposed to clones (which are exact copies of each other).

 Each cannabis strain has unique tendencies and characteristics.
 For example, these outdoor cannabis plants of different strains all turned different colors right before harvest!

-Bud Quality - Color, density, flavor, smell, "sparkle" and more are all determined mostly by genetics.
-Learn about improving bud quality.
+- Bud Quality – Color, density, flavor, smell, “sparkle” and more are all determined mostly by genetics.
+Learn about bud quality.

-So before you get started, if you plant on growing many different strains together in the same space, you will be well served by choosing strains that somewhat match each other!
+So before you get started, if you plan on growing many different strains together in the same space, you will be well served by choosing strains that somewhat match each other!

 Here’s a picture story of what happens when you try to grow two poorly matched strains together.

 One of the biggest challenges with growing several different strains of cannabis together is the pace of growth.
 Different strains often grow at different rates in both the vegetative stage and especially during the flowering stretch (the quick growth that happens immediately after the switch to the flowering stage).

 Let’s see what happens when you grow an Indica plant next to a Sativa plant in the same setup with the same nutrients!

 Left seedling is an Indica strain that tends to stay short.
 Right is a Sativa that grows tall.
 You can see the Sativa is already growing just a touch “stretchier” and less bushy than the Indica, but the difference is growth speeds will become a lot more apparent soon.